 Queen formed in 1970 in London, originally a hard rock band with shades of progressive rock and metal.
-They adapted as musical fashions changed; they flirted with disco on 1982’s Hot Space and stripped down pop hits on 1984’s The Works.
+They adapted as musical fashions changed; they flirted with disco on 1982’s Hot Space and produced stripped-down, synthesizer fuelled pop hits on 1984’s The Works.

 Queen’s best albums were generally at the start of their career – in the 1980s they often seemed more focused on singles and dabbled with solo careers.
 Even as the quality of their albums declined, they remained a formidable live attraction, especially their 1985 Live Aid performance, and enjoyed hit singles throughout their twenty year tenure.
 Queen refocused their attention as Mercury’s health declined, before he succumbed to AIDS in 1991.

 I’ve skipped 1980’s Flash Gordon soundtrack, as it doesn’t feel like an album, mostly short instrumentals interspersed with dialogue, but it would be at #15 if I had included it.

 #14: A Kind Of Magic

 A Kind of Magic is Queen at their least focused, and it’s largely a compilation of their contributions to soundtracks like Highlander.
 But even on their weakest studio album there are highlights; May’s majestic, haunting ‘Who Wants To Live Forever’ and the group rocker ‘One Vision’.

 Queen re-emerged in 1995 with a collection of songs the band worked on with Mercury in the months before his death.
 Many of the songs were outtakes from previous Queen albums or songs previously used on solo projects, and it feels thin, despite the heart-warming story behind it.